CORE ASPECTS OF FRAUD DETECTION

 According to the Association of National Advertisers and White Ops, advertising fraud has cost digital advertisers over $7.2 billion in 2016.
 Keeping this staggering and important number in mind, currently, the impact of fraud on a user acquisition has been dealt with high-importance as we started to discuss it more openly.

-Let’s read a few of the uncommon fraud attempts to educate ourselves through these incidents:
+Let’s read about different fraud attempts to educate ourselves through these incidents:

 This type of traffic is 10 times cheaper than non-incentivized which makes this type of fraud extremely profitable for some fraudulent networks.
 A lot of publishers and developers think they are buying non-incentivized traffic while it is the exact opposite.

 The easiest way to detect incentivized traffic is to monitor the player’s early metrics which happens just after installation and no more than two days.
 It can also detect the metrics with high probability, metrics based on the consistency of what 80% to 90% of organic users do.

 - Incentivized events

 To detect an incentivized event you can monitor the deeper metrics that occur less often and as mentioned previously it takes two days or less to detect incentivized traffic.